Mr-Imperium/Bio-Musical-Rhythms/readme.md

 # Bio-Musical Rhythms: Computational Validation of the Bernardi Protocol

-A computational pipeline to identify the 10-second structural flow in operatic music that induces cardiovascular entrainment (Mayer Waves), replicating the findings of *Bernardi et al. (Circulation, 2009)*.
+A computational pipeline to identify the 10-second structural flow in operatic music that induces cardiovascular entrainment (Mayer Waves), replicating the findings of Bernardi et al. (Circulation, 2009).
 While the original study confirmed physiological responses in patients, it lacked a quantitative protocol for analyzing the music itself.
-This project bridges that gap by engineering a signal processing pipeline to detect **Structural Periodicity**.
-Our analysis confirms that entrainment-compatible arias exhibit a distinct **10-second harmonic repetition cycle**, validating the hypothesis that the effect is driven by compositional structure rather than raw acoustic amplitude.
+This project bridges that gap by engineering a signal processing pipeline to detect Structural Periodicity.
+Our analysis confirms that entrainment-compatible arias exhibit a distinct 10-second harmonic repetition cycle, validating the hypothesis that the effect is driven by compositional structure rather than raw acoustic amplitude.

 ## Methodology

-Initial attempts to isolate the 10-second rhythm using **Onset Strength Autocorrelation** failed for fast-tempo tracks.
+Initial attempts to isolate the 10-second rhythm using Onset Strength Autocorrelation failed for fast-tempo tracks.
-In *La donna è mobile*, the Onset Detector locked onto the 2.5-second phrase rhythm (0.4 Hz) rather than the 10-second strophe.
-Onset detection prioritizes percussive "attacks."
-However, the Bernardi effect is based on **Cadence** (the resolution of a harmonic progression), not just rhythm.
+In La donna e mobile, the Onset Detector locked onto the 2.5-second phrase rhythm (0.4 Hz) rather than the 10-second strophe.
+Onset detection prioritizes percussive attacks.
+However, the Bernardi effect is based on Cadence, not just rhythm.

-We transitioned the detection engine from `onset_strength` to **Chroma Recurrence**.
+We transitioned the detection engine from onset_strength to Chroma Recurrence.
 We extract the 12-tone harmonic content (CQT) rather than volume dynamics.
 Then we compute a recurrence matrix to identify when the harmonic progression repeats.
-By summing the diagonals of the SSM, we calculate the **Structural Period** the time interval required for the melody to complete a full loop.
+By summing the diagonals of the SSM, we calculate the Structural Period the time interval required for the melody to complete a full loop.

 ## Validation

 To prove the accuracy of the SSM-Lag Detector, we tested it against a control track with a mathematically fixed tempo.

-Control Track: Bee Gees - *Stayin' Alive*
+Control Track: Bee Gees - Stayin' Alive
 *   Tempo: 104 BPM (1.73 beats/sec).
 *   Musical Structure: Standard 4-bar loop (16 beats).
 *   Theoretical Period: 16 beats / 1.73 Hz = 9.24 seconds